6 Reasons Why Responsive Design Makes sense as the Future of e-Learning and m-Learning Design

 NOVEMBER 11, 2014

 Being a ubiquitous device in mobile learning, a smartphone has done almost all of the unthinkable, especially in helping learners master a foreign language.
-A 2012 survey done by the University of Colorado, revealed that 14% of instructors and 60% of foreign students use mobile phones for language-learning purposes.
-Smartphone case for language-challenged students.
+That said, here are effective ways in which the use of smartphones can help learners master a new language: 1.

 Key Mobile Milestone: Smartphone Sales Exceeded Feature Phones for the First Time [#mLearing]